grscheller/neovim-notes/README.md

 These notes have evolved over many years.
 They originally started out as a single text file vi cheatsheet.
-I am trying to capture the base editor behavior for basic text editing.
+I am trying to capture the base editor behavior for basic text editing and some lazy.nvim plugin manager factoids.

 - [Absolute Minimum You Need to Know](notes/01-AbsoluteMinimalTextEditing.md)
 - [Basic Text Editing](notes/02-BasicTextEditing.md)